 2019-2020 – Legalizing Psilocybin Across Colorado

 Later efforts will seek legalizing the commercial use of psilocybin across the entire state of Colorado.
-Those efforts would also seek to legalize pure synthetic psilocybin.
-According to the Boulder Weekly (see above), the Colorado Psilocybin Initiative, “is aiming at a vote from all Coloradans — not just Denverites — in 2019 or 2020.
+Those efforts would also look to legalize pure synthetic psilocybin.
+According to the Boulder Weekly, the Colorado Psilocybin Initiative, “is aiming at a vote from all Coloradans — not just Denverites — in 2019 or 2020.
 They’re looking to legalize not mushrooms themselves but psilocybin, the active ingredient in mushrooms, which can be synthesized.”